How to Become a Chiropractor

 This guide is designed to teach you everything you need to know to become a chiropractor—the many benefits of a career in healthcare; the skills, knowledge and degree you can receive from a chiropractic education; the favorable work-life balance afforded to chiropractors; and how it feels to be positioned at the forefront of innovation.
 You'll also be introduced to two very important voices throughout this guide:

-Sheridan French is a current student at New York Chiropractic College.
+Sheridan French is a current student at Northeast College of Health Sciences.
 He is pursuing a chiropractic career because, like many students, he wants to help people live free of pain.

 Dr. Sarah Tirimacco

-Dr. Sarah Tirimacco is a licensed chiropractor and NYCC graduate who operates her own chiropractic clinic.
+Dr. Sarah Tirimacco is a licensed chiropractor and Northeast graduate who operates her own chiropractic clinic.
 She focuses on athletic, maternity, and postpartum chiropractic services.

 Five Questions To Ask A Professional ChiropractorDownload Now